Jean-François Formela is a partner and focuses on new advances in biology and drug discovery technologies as well as novel therapeutics.

 Jean-François joined Atlas Venture in 1993 to build the U.S. life sciences franchise.
 Prior to joining Atlas, Jean-François worked at Schering-Plough, where he directed U.S. Phase IV studies in all therapeutic areas.
 Before that, he was responsible for the marketing of Intron A, Schering-Plough’s alpha-interferon.
 Jean-François began his career as a medical doctor and practiced emergency medicine at Necker University Hospital in Paris.

-Jean-François is a member of the Massachusetts General Hospital Research Advisory Council and a trustee of the Boston Institute of Contemporary Art.
+Jean-François is a member of the Massachusetts General Hospital Research Advisory Council and a former trustee of the Boston Institute of Contemporary Art.

 He received his MD from Paris University School of Medicine, and his MBA from Columbia University.